chandralegend/semantix/docs/api/llms.md

 - `verbose` : bool, optional
     - Whether to print the logs, input prompts, outputs.
 Default is `False`.
 - `max_retries` : int, optional
-    - The maximum number of retries to make if fails to achieve the objective.
-Default is `3`.
+    - max_retries (int, optional): The maximum number of self healing steps allowed.
+Defaults to 3.
 - `model` : str, optional
     - The model to use.
 Default is `"gpt-4o-mini"`.
 Currentyl only chat models are supported.
 Check the [OpenAI API](https://arc.net/l/quote/gkgqwbpgt) for more details.
 - `api_key` : str, optional